rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 Write down your seed phrase, or mnemonic, or backup phrase (all these terms mean the same), with 12 words.
 This is used to recover your account, in case you lose your password.

-The seed prhase is the most important thing in a wallet / account!
+The seed phrase is the most important thing in a wallet / account!

 ### Remix
 Remix is web tool, online.
 It is a Solidity IDE (Integrated Development Environment) used to write, compile, deploy and debug Solidity code.
 Can be connected with Metamask and used to deploy smart contracts at RSK testnet and mainnet.